 Miami’s dining scene is one of the most diverse and dynamic in the United States — shaped by Cuban, Haitian, Venezuelan, Peruvian, Brazilian, Colombian, and Central American communities, plus a generation of serious restaurant talent drawn by the city’s energy.
 At the high end, the city has a constellation of exceptional restaurants: Cote Miami (Korean BBQ meets American steakhouse), Le Jardinier (refined French vegetable-focused cooking), and KYU (wood-fired Asian-influenced cuisine) have all generated significant national attention.

-For Cuban food outside of Little Havana, Islas Canarias in West Miami serves some of the best ropa vieja and picadillo in the city.
-La Moon in Brickell handles Colombian bandeja paisa (a meat-heavy platter of staggering proportions) with authority.
-The nightclub scene — LIV at the Fontainebleau, Story on Washington Avenue, E11EVEN downtown — is genuinely world-class and genuinely expensive.
-Bars along Collins Avenue and the Espanola Way pedestrian street offer something for every mood and budget.
+For Cuban food outside of Little Havana, Islas Canarias in the Tamiami area serves some of the best ropa vieja and croquetas in the city.
+For Colombian cooking, El Cielo in Brickell — the only Colombian restaurant in Florida with a Michelin star — turns a multi-course tasting menu into theater.
+The nightclub scene — LIV at the Fontainebleau, M2 on Washington Avenue, E11EVEN downtown — is world-class and priced to match.
+Bars along Collins Avenue and the Española Way pedestrian street cover every mood and budget.

 Day Trips Worth Taking